swmartinezdot33/earnyour-marketing/README.md

 Connect this repo to Vercel.
 Add the environment variables in Vercel project settings.
 The build command is `npm run build`.

+## GHL Whitelabel Setup

+See [GHL_WHITELABEL_SETUP.md](./GHL_WHITELABEL_SETUP.md) for detailed instructions on how to:
+- Get your GHL API token and Location ID
+- Create a whitelabel account
+- Set up custom fields and pipelines
+- Link users to whitelabel accounts
+- Test the integration